 MD 450 OURAGAN: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 13.16 meters 43 feet 2 inches wing area 23.4 sq_meters 252 sq_feet length 10.73 meters 35 feet 2 inches height 4.14 meters 13 feet 7 inches empty weight 4,140 kilograms 9,130 pounds max loaded weight 6,800 kilograms 15,000 pounds maximum speed 940 KPH 585 MPH / 510 KT service ceiling 14,900 meters 49,000 feet range 965 kilometers 660 MI / 575 NMI _____________________ _________________ _______________________

 * The first operational Ouragans were delivered in 1952, replacing the De Havilland Vampire in French service.
 The first 50 Ouragans were built as "MD 450As" with the Nene 102 engine; the rest were "MD 450Bs", fitted with a Hispano-Suiza-built Nene 104B engine, which was lighter than the Nene 102 and had slightly greater thrust.
 Wingtip fuel tanks were fitted as standard in both cases.
-The Ouragan was armed with four Hispano Mark V 20 millimeter cannon beneath the air intake, and could carry up to a tonne (2,200 pounds) of stores under the wings.
-Typical stores included two 450 kilogram (1,000 pound) bombs; 16 105 millimeter (4 inch) Matra T-10 rockets; or 8 rockets and two 460 liter (121 US gallon) napalm bombs.
+The Ouragan was armed with four Hispano Mark V 20-millimeter cannon beneath the engine intake, and could carry up to a tonne (2,200 pounds) of stores under the wings.
+Typical stores included two 450-kilogram (1,000-pound) bombs; 16 105-millimeter (4-inch) Matra T-10 rockets; or 8 rockets and two 460-liter (121 US gallon) napalm bombs.

-Armee de l'Air (AA) pilots found the Ouragan very pleasant to fly and a very stable gun and rocket firing platform, though it did have a tendency to snap into a spin in tight turns because of its somewhat stubby fuselage.
+Armee de l'Air (AA) pilots found the Ouragan very pleasant to fly and a very stable gun and rocket firing platform -- though it did have a tendency to snap into a flat spin in tight turns, because of its stubby fuselage.
 The Ouragan was the demonstration aircraft for the "Patrouille de France" aerobatic team for two years.